Paying for adult social care residential services

 If you are a temporary resident we will not include the value of the home you live in.
 However, if you own any property or land other than the home you live in, the value will be taken into account.

 If you are a permanent resident we will usually ignore the value of the property for the first 12 weeks of permanent care.
 If you own a second property its value will be taken into account from the date of admission.
-Please see our What happens to my home? web page for more information.

 If you are a permanent resident, your former home will not be taken into account if it remains occupied by:

-• Your partner or spouse
+• your partner or spouse

-• A relative aged over 60
+• a relative aged over 60

-• A relative aged under 60 who is incapacitated
+• a relative aged under 60 who is incapacitated

-• A divorced or estranged partner with a dependent child
+• a divorced or estranged partner with a dependent child

-• A child under 16 maintained by you.
+• a child under 16 maintained by you

 How much income do I keep?